Enumerative and Distributional Results for $d$-combining Tree-Child Networks: Acknowledgments

 \section{Acknowledgments}

-Yu-Sheng Chang and Michael Fuchs were partially supported by NSTC (National Science and Technology Council) under the grant NSTC-111-2115-M-004-002-MY2; Michael Wallner was supported by the Austrian Science Fund (FWF): P~34142; Guan-Ru Yu was supported by NSTC under the grant NSTC-110-2115-M-017-003-MY3.
+We thank the reviewer for many useful suggestions.
+Also, we acknowledge financial support from: Y.-S.~Chang and M.~Fuchs were supported by National Science and Technology Council (NSTC) under the grant NSTC-111-2115-M-004-002-MY2; M.~Wallner was supported by the Austrian Science Fund (FWF): P~34142; G.-R.~Yu was supported by NSTC under the grant NSTC-110-2115-M-017-003-MY3.

 {

 }

 \begin{landscape}